 Our focus is on empowering the women of the community, mostly through vocational training.
 We have just opened two English classes (beginners and advanced); we are reopening our Basic Computer Skills Workshop (very practical, we feel); a wonderful technician - a member of the community - will teach everything to do with cell phone repair.
 And we are definitely going to restart our Hebrew Language course, so essential for finding a job in Israel.

-Once Eritrean asylum seekers make the traumatic journey from Eritrea, through Sudan and Sinai, they have already faced multiple types of torture, kidnapping and rape.
-There are approximately 40,000 asylum seekers in Israel who are granted no health care, no access to higher education, low-wages, long hours, discrimination and isolation.
-Women have it especially difficult, serving as caretakers and breadwinners.
-Estimates say that there are nearly 370 Eritrean women in prostitution.
+The Eritrean asylum seekers had had to flee their homeland.
+Their journey to Israel, through the Sudan and the Sinai, had been particularly traumatic.
+There are now approximately 30,000 asylum seekers in Israel who are granted no health care, no access to higher education, and who work for low wages and long hours.
+Women and single mothers in particular, have it especially difficult.
+Estimates from several years back are that there are around 300 Eritrean women in prostitution.

-Historically, the long term impact of our vocational enrichment programming is, undoubtedly, giving women the ability to run a small business, equipped with new skills and financial literacy.
-This means that women can be financially independent and support herself and her family without fear of sinking deeper into poverty or social isolation.
+The long term impact of our vocational and language courses is to equip our women with new skills and increase their earning powers.
+This would mean that in the long term a woman can be financially independent and support herself and her family without fear of sinking deeper into poverty or social isolation.